HouseTrip/housetrip.github.com/_posts/2014-09-20-resn-routemaster.md

 is actually worse.

-Without parallelism, the best case scenario is a **2s latency** for users (assuming 50ms repsonse time for each application), which is unacceptable.
+Without parallelism, the best case scenario is a **2s latency** for users (assuming 50ms response time for each application), which is unacceptable.

 Even when introducing 10x request concurrency and server-side caching on each application, this theoretical problem would yield a minimum 250ms